Skip to content

 Shop moving deals

-Gaming in an apartment vs a house
+Gaming in an apartment vs. a house

 In an apartment

+Apartment setups are smaller, with one to four users, making WiFi coverage more accessible.
 Choosing the best internet speed for your gaming needs in an apartment is dependent on a few factors, including:

 In a house

-• Number of users and devices connected: Consider a high-speed gigabit internet plan to handle multiple users sufficiently.
+• Number of users and devices connected: Consider a high speed Gigabit internet plan to handle multiple users sufficiently.

 WiFi that just works!